kristianperkins/zeek/README.md

 The Z and K are for Zookeeper, the E's are just for fun.

-A [zookeeper] command line application that makes it easy to see what is in all those cages.
+Break free from the menagerie of configuration.
+Zeek is a [zookeeper] command line application that makes it easy to see what is in all those cages.
 This CLI works best in ZSH.

 Turn On
 -------